Case Study: Verified Vampire Proofs in the LambdaPi-calculus Modulo: Scope and Trust

+There are also various special cases. \emph{Subsumption resolution}\footnote{Aka \emph{contextual literal cutting}.} is a special case of resolution where the conclusion subsumes one of the premises. \emph{Duplicate literal removal} is a special case of factoring where the two literals are already identical. \emph{Demodulation} is a special case of paramodulation where the clause with the rewriting equation has no other literals. \emph{Definition unfolding} can also be seen as paramodulation, but is done in preprocessing, ahead of time.
+The inference (true to the name) unfolds definitions given as equalities, by rewriting terms in other clauses. \vampire also implements \emph{equality resolution with deletion}, which is merely equality resolution performed in preprocessing. \emph{Trivial equality removal} is also a special case of equality resolution, where the two sides of the equation are already identical.

+The default mode of \vampire also incorporates \avatar~\cite{avatar}, a technique that splits certain clauses and offloads the resulting disjunctive structure to a SAT solver.
+It is largely orthogonal to the core calculus and is therefore described separately in~\Cref{sec:avatar}.

-\subsection{Scope and Trust}
+\section{Scope and Trust}

-Here we precisely state the nature of our work, and what must be trusted, in order to avoid confusion. \vampire reads an input problem and negates the conjecture if present, then begins proof search.
-If it succeeds, it will produce a proof by refutation, which is traditionally reported as a somewhat human-readable proof following \vampire's internal calculus closely.
-The new \dedukti output mode instead produces a single \dedukti script containing: \begin{enumerate} \item The standard encoding of first-order logic. \item Some limited shorthand notation (Section~\ref{sec:bridging}). \item Type declarations of user-declared and \vampire-introduced symbols. \item A reproduction of the required axioms (negated conjecture), as parsed. \item A step-by-step derivation of falsum, following \vampire's inferences. \end{enumerate} \dedukti can then check the proof script, and, if all goes well, indicate success.
-In order to trust the proof, the user must then trust \dedukti, inspect to their satisfaction the axiomatisation (\ref{axiomatisation}) and reproduction of the input (\ref{reproduction}), and check that no further axioms or rewrites are introduced in the proof script\footnote{although, of course, our implementation does not do this}.
-Inference steps that are not yet implemented (Section~\ref{sec:future-work}) produce a warning during proof checking and must also be trusted.
-Failure to pass \dedukti indicates that there is a bug in \vampire, either because \vampire's internal proof is unsound, or because the \dedukti script was generated incorrectly.
+Here we precisely state the nature of our work, and what must be trusted, in order to avoid confusion.
+If \vampire succeeds it will produce a proof by refutation, which is traditionally reported as a human-readable proof following \vampire's internal calculus closely.
+Our new \dedukti output mode instead produces a single \dedukti script containing: \begin{enumerate} \item The standard encoding of first-order logic. \item Some limited shorthand notation (Section~\ref{sec:bridging}). \item Type declarations of user-declared and \vampire-{in\-tro\-du\-ced} symbols. \item A reproduction of the required axioms (negated conjecture), as parsed. \item A step-by-step derivation of falsum, following \vampire's inferences. \end{enumerate} \dedukti can then check the proof script, and, if all goes well, indicate success.
+In order to trust the proof, the user must then trust \dedukti, inspect to their satisfaction the axiomatisation (\ref{axiomatisation}) and reproduction of the input (\ref{reproduction}), and check that no further axioms or rewrites are introduced in the proof script.\footnote{Although, of course, our implementation does not do this.}